 Does The Stem CAPtain Work?

-Well… no. At first I thought it was fine, but after clocking up a few hours the conclusion is that it simply doesn’t.
+At first, I thought it was fine, but after clocking up a few hours the conclusion is that it simply doesn’t.
 According to Stem CAPtain, “bumps, bouncing and road vibes will normally make the compass align correctly while riding”, but even on poorer road surfaces, I didn’t post any accurate results.
 I did notice that overnight, the compass righted itself, the needle worked back to the right location.

 It didn’t work accurately for a number of reasons:

 The tilt of the bikes head-tube angle didn’t help.
-Setup included using the compass inserted all the way into the top cap cup.
+The setup included using the compass inserted all the way into the top cap cup.
 After that gave me barely any accuracy, I adjusted the tilt so that the compass sat parallel to the ground.
 This improved the accuracy marginally, but the new location still did not an effective compass make.

 The compass quickly developed air bubbles.
 I would’ve only had it for 3-4 days when the compass developed a decent number of air bubbles.
 The air bubbles affected the compass’ needle’s ability to move smoothly – to the point where it was wildly inaccurate.
 And nobody needs a compass that shows a complete disregard for practicality.